home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 author: Joakim Sørensen
 authorURL: https://github.com/ludeeus
 authorTwitter: ludeeus
-title: "Calling all add-on developers!"
+title: "Upcoming changes to add-ons"
 ---

 ## Documentation

-First off, our [API documentation][api_docs] has been moved to the developer documentation site, during this move it also got a style update to make it easier to navigate.
-Some of the endpoints are still missing some content, if you have not yet met your quota for [Hacktoberfest] maybe you want to contribute some more details to our API descriptions?
+First off, our [API documentation][api_docs] has been moved to the developer documentation site.
+During this move it also got a style update to make it easier to navigate.
+Some of the endpoints are still missing some content.
+If you have not yet met your quota for [Hacktoberfest] maybe you want to contribute some more details to our API descriptions?

 ## API Changes